Shroud of Turin Date of Origin confirmed. New Data shows all tests agree

 decimal year length and explored a small amount of extra buffer to match.
 But when the correct

-decimal year length was used both dates were in perfect agreement.
+a full decimal year length was used both dates were in perfect agreement.

 I hope I have done an adequate job explaining the date here.
 It is ironic that scientific fact trades